Daniel Covarrubias

 Corridor-Connected Jobs

-4.3M jobs at risk nationally under USMCA disruption
+4.3M jobs exposed nationally under USMCA disruption

 See full analysis